 Are new customers finding you on Instagram?
 According to Facebook (which owns Instagram), 83% of users say they use the platform to discover new products or services (2019).
-With such steep competition, how do you stand out in the crowd?
+With such steep competition, how can you improve your Instagram discoverability?
 Sponsored content is certainly one way, but it’s not the only way.

 Geotagging, business categories and hashtag searches are robust, offering a great opportunity for potential clients to find you through a simple search.
 The keys to using these tools are consistency, relevance and engagement.
 Instagram’s search engine is ever-growing, so it’s important to snag the valuable search real estate while it’s available.

 A 2019 Instagram survey reports 90% of users follow at least one business.
 Prior to following, they are likely to check out your profile.
 While the main purpose of the profile is to inform users on what type of business you have, Instagram also uses your profile as an indexing tool to categorize your business.

 The following aspects of your profile can be optimized for account discoverability:

 - Hashtag in Your Description: In addition to describing your products or services, one or two hashtags can be used mindfully to increase visibility.